google/differential-privacy/examples/pipelinedp4j/README.md

 View the results.

-For Beam `cat output.txt` For Spark the output is written to a folder and the result is stored in a file whose name starts with `part-00000`: `cat output/part-00000<...>`
+For Beam `cat output.txt`.

+For Spark the output is written to a folder and the result is stored in a file whose name starts with `part-00000`: `cat output/part-00000<...>`